LuMarans30/Subnetting-rust/README.md

 You can save all this info to a CSV or Markdown file if you want.

+## Contributing

+This project was created as a learning exercise.
+While it's primarily for personal use, suggestions and improvements are welcome.
+Feel free to open an issue or submit a pull request if you have ideas to enhance its functionality.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).